 In this article, I’ll take a little time to explain what thermostats made specifically for electric floor heat can be used for and what they can’t be used for.
-Then, I’ll list a few of the models available for purchase in the US along with a brief description of how they might fit into your smart home.
+Then, I’ll list a few of the models available for purchase in the US along with a brief description of how they might be used in your smart home.

 Which Heaters Work With Wifi Floor Heating Thermostats?

 Another type of in-floor heat uses a boiler and circulates a fluid as the heat source.
+Those heaters are called hydronic heaters.
 These thermostats will not work with them.

-Each of the manufacturers of the thermostats I have listed also make their own heating mats.
-You might think that it would be beneficial to buy the same brand thermostat as your heating mat, but the truth is its not really necessary.
+Some of the manufacturers of the thermostats I have listed also make their own heating mats.
+You might think that it would be beneficial to buy the same brand thermostat as your heating mat, but the truth is it’s not really necessary.
 It turns out, electric heaters are pretty simple devices.
-Therefore, you have the freedom to shop for whichever electric radiant floor heat thermostat you like regardless of your heater brand.
+Therefore, you have the freedom to shop for whichever thermostat you like regardless of your heater brand.

 The only restriction is that the heaters require 120/240v and no more than 15A.
-If you exceed the amperage, you will most likely fry the thermostat (that’s bad).
+If you exceed the amperage, you probably won’t ruin the thermostat, but you will constantly trip the GFCI breaker inside the thermostat.

 Will Any Line Voltage Thermostat Work For Electric Floor Heat?